Last updated on: 11/6/2013 3:26:23 PM PST

-Does the phrase "under God" in the Pledge of Allegiance violate the First Amendment's Establishment Clause?
+Does the Phrase "under God" in the Pledge of Allegiance Violate the First Amendment's Establishment Clause?

 "As the 9th Circuit recognized, there is a strong argument that the Pledge violates the Establishment Clause under the endorsement test as well as Lemon.
 This is true, not in spite of, but rather because of, the Pledge's primarily patriotic intent.
 As an affirmation of citizenship, the Pledge defines membership in the political community.
 As amended in 1954, the Pledge refers to a particular belief, monotheism, that many people—not only atheists, but members of religions such as Buddhism—do not share.
 This official reference to a single God may well strike nonbelievers as an act of exclusion...

 In adding 'under God' to the Pledge of Allegiance, Congress was unquestionably motivated by a religious purpose.
 To dismiss the phrase as trivial or ceremonial overlooks the special compulsive influences that exist in the context of public schools, which tend to induce schoolchildren to recite the Pledge, thus meaningfully endangering their religious liberty."

-John E. Thompson, JD, Associate at Shearman & Sterling, wrote in the article "What's the Big Deal?
+John E. Thompson, JD, Associate at Shearman & Sterling, wrote in his article "What's the Big Deal?
 The Unconstitutionality of God in the Pledge of Allegiance" published in the Summer 2003 Harvard Civil Rights-Civil Liberties Law Review:

-"...there is in the Establishment Clause a clear textual basis for a right of atheists and nontheists to be free from government endorsement and coercion.
+"[T]here is in the Establishment Clause a clear textual basis for a right of atheists and nontheists to be free from government endorsement and coercion.
 That right is reinforced by the Free Exercise Clause and the Equal Protection Clause.
 Together, these provisions ensure the rights of religious groups to exercise their beliefs and to be treated equally...

 [T]he legislative history of the 1954 amendment to the Pledge indicates that the Pledge was decidedly not intended to be neutral with respect to religion.
 It takes sides on a controversial question: whether God exists and whether the nation is dependent on God.
 The federal law sends a message to nontheists that they are disfavored and outside the political community, while assuring theists that they are preferred.
-The recitation of the Pledge in schools amplifies this effect....
+The recitation of the Pledge in schools amplifies this effect...

 'Under God' may be only two words, but they reflect a pervasive pattern of government behavior that suppresses the development of atheistic and nontheistic beliefs.
 The words limit, rather than promote, religious pluralism."